-Department Chair and Associate Professor of Special Education
+Department Chair of the Department of Special Education and Professor of Special Education

 About Shannon Dieringer